-When combined and taken in extreme amounts, these two groups of drugs impair and act against several vital functions.
-In simple terms, they can be lethal.
+When combined, these two groups of drugs impair and act against several vital functions which can be lethal.

-Marijuana works differently, as it activates receptors that do not impair vital functions.
+Marijuana works differently than opioids, as it activates receptors that do not impair vital functions.

 Unlike the opioid receptors, cannabinoid receptors are located all over our body and they do not interfere with vital functions such as breathing.
-They are mainly located in the central and peripheral nervous system and several organs like liver and thymus gland.
-Therefore, marijuana cannot lead to lack of oxygen in humans.
+They are mainly located in the central and peripheral nervous system and several organs including the liver and thymus gland.
+Therefore, marijuana cannot lead to a lack of oxygen in humans.

-However, since the cannabinoid receptors are located in the central nervous system they may cause low blood pressure and short-term memory loss, increased heart rate, reduction in motor skills and a few other side effects that may inhibit performance in several day to day activities.
+However, since the cannabinoid receptors are located in the central nervous system they may cause low blood pressure and short-term memory loss, increased heart rate, reduction in motor skills, and other side effects that inhibit performance in many activities.

 So, to conclude — there is no such thing as cannabis poisoning but there are a few side effects that should be taken into account when consuming cannabis products.

-According to a report by the United States Department of Justice’s Drug Enforcement Administration:
+According to a report by the United States Department of Justice Drug Enforcement Administration: